sakthiprasanth16/fish-image-classification/README.md

 ---

 ## 📂 Dataset
-The dataset follows a directory-per-class structure compatible with `flow_from_directory`.
+The dataset follows a directory-per-class structure compatible with `flow_from_directory`:

 data/
 ├── train/